lerno/compiler-benchmark/README.md

 ## Conclusions (from sample run shown below)

 TCC build speed is varstly superior because of its single-pass code-generation architecture.
-Partly because parsing the C programming language that doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) scope to a single function.
+This is possible because parsing C code doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) scope to a single function.

 The Tiny C compiler (TCC) (`tcc`) is by a large margin, the fastest, closely followed by the C compiler Cuik, Vox and D's `dmd`.
 Note that Vox is an